jose-Abel/finance-tracker/README.md

 ## Getting Started
 You can clone this code anytime with the following command:
 - git clone https://github.com/jose-Abel/finance-tracker.git

+In the terminal, to have all the gems and packages to reproduce this project, run the following commands:

+- bundle install --without production
+- yarn add bootstrap@4.3.1 jquery popper.js

 ## Live version